 We strive to provide exceptional emergency care for your pet, at a reasonable cost to you.
 During the initial consultation, the doctor will discuss with you a diagnostic and treatment plan for your pet, and the costs associated with the plan.
 If your pet needs to remain in the hospital, then you will receive a written estimate of costs.
-Upon agreement to the estimate, you will be required to leave a deposit equal to 50% of the maximum estimate.
+Upon agreement to the estimate, you will be required to leave a deposit.
 Any remaining balance must be paid in full upon discharge of your pet from the hospital.

 Developments in your pet’s condition during hospital stay may necessitate changes to the treatment plan and estimate.
 The doctor will discuss these developments with you so that you can make informed decisions regarding your pet’s care.
 In an emergency situation, the doctor may need to administer life-saving treatment prior to consultation with you.